 - Use a clear, effective coaching program.
 A great coaching program both attracts more committed clients who are prepared to invest time and money into their personal development, and also helps you establish more predictable income as a coach.

-We train our coaches at Brave Thinking Institute on how to enroll and successfully facilitate our proven coaching programs and curriculum, because we’ve found that usually provides the most success.
+We train our coaches at Brave Thinking Institute on how to enroll and successfully facilitate our proven coaching programs and curriculum.
+We’ve found that usually provides the most success!